tmjns/Meow/README.md

 Usage
 -----
 Every time you receive a message in a Slack channel, Meow is listening to your predefined User-ID.
+Mention a team member to start.

 ![Team mention](https://miro.medium.com/max/750/1*y_Y9iI-l_sPAzLZEguTqOw.gif)

+Give a reaction to the message in order to stop (only the user you're listening for can stop the waving)

 ![Reaction to the message](https://miro.medium.com/max/750/1*-ro9WQ6b3m2hpttaiLofhA.gif)